Sabin-git/first-repo/README.md

 # Just fooling around
-Github is not just for managing repositories.
+Github is not just a tool for managing projects.
 It's a lifestyle.